 It’s totally natural to grow apart, and it’s okay to not invite everyone you’ve ever known to your New Year’s Eve party.
 Similarly, it’s okay to give up on old, unengaged prospects that just aren’t interested in your email marketing.
 It’s better to focus your energy on people who are interested in your product and engaged in what you’re doing.
 A good, quality list of prospects is significantly better than a large list of prospects that just do not care and won’t be interested in what you’re providing.
 Verify people are interested in you by implementing COIL, or confirmed opt in, to keep your friends list down to the people who actually care about you.

 6. Be aware of messy friends…and don’t invite them

 Stay up to date on what’s being added to your database.
-Make sure you are routinely going through (or run an automation rule!) to make sure any abuse@ and spam@ addresses do not make it through to your main database.
+Make sure you are routinely going through (or run an automation rule!) to make sure any [email protected] and [email protected] addresses do not make it through to your main database.
 Consider setting up an automation rule to opt out your competitors, so you can make sure you’re only focusing on real, legitimate prospects.